-It is said to be a privilege granted to Drepung by the fifth and greatest of the Dalai-lamas.
-It was this man who made the Dalai-lamas the temporal rulers of the whole country.
-He granted this right to Drepung in recognition of the great service which the monastery had paid in establishing his universal authority.
-Since that time the annual custom has proved very vexatious to subsequent Dalai-lamas and has very substantially diminished their authority.
+It is said to be a privilege granted to Drepung by the fifth and greatest of the Dalai Lamas.
+It was this man who made the Dalai Lamas the temporal rulers of the whole country.

+He granted this right to Drepung in recognition of the great service which the monastery had rendered in establishing his universal authority.

+Since that time this annual custom has proved very vexatious to subsequent Dalai Lamas, and very substantially diminished their authority.

 The present ruler, unusually keen and ambitious, has been very aggressive in asserting his rights and in curbing the authority of the usurpers.
-He has more than once hinted to the monks that a privilege which one Dalai-lama gave another Dalai-lama could take away.
-This statement was particularly pointed because, according to Tibetan belief, the present Dalai-lama is a reincarnation of his predecessors, including the fifth Dalai-lama.
+He has more than once hinted to the monks that a privilege which one Dalai Lama gave another Dalai Lama could take away.
+This statement was particularly pointed because, according to Tibetan belief, the present Dalai Lama is a reincarnation of his predecessors, including the fifth Dalai Lama.

-The present ruler would undoubtedly like to carry out his threat and abolish the New Year regentship, but dares not do so on account of the great outcry which would follow; so he is wisely trying the better plan of gradually reducing the powers of the two lords of festivities to a shadow, leaving it as a part of the New Year pageantry; but he has still a long way to go.
+The present ruler would undoubtedly like to carry out his threat and abolish the New Year regentship, but dares not do so owing to the great outcry which would follow, so he is wisely trying the better plan of gradually reducing the powers of the two Lords of Festivities to a shadow, having it as a part of the New Year pageantry-but he has still a long way to go.

-After the harangue had ended the new rulers departed to their official residence and the procession broke up, but I noticed that from this time every priest in Lhasa assumed a much more arrogant tone and jostled any civilian whom he might meet out of the way.
+After the harangue had finished the new rulers departed to their official residence and the procession broke up, but I noticed that from this time on every priest in Lhasa assumed a much more arrogant tone, and jostled out of the way any civilian whom he might meet.
 As a result of this new bravado a fight broke out in another flat in the same house in which I was living.
-Thirteen monks were having a banquet together and subsequently drifted into a theological argument.
+Thirteen monks were having a banquet together, and subsequently drifted into a theological argument.
 Evidently they must have differed on some detail, for they came to blows, and out of the original thirteen only eight survived.
-The other five were found dead in the morning.
+The other five were found murdered in the morning.
 This case was the first to occupy the attention of the new mayors.
-During the remainder of my stay I heard of several other such instances.

-The whole of the morning of the next day was taken up by another great procession in honor of the new officials.
+The whole of the morning of the next day was taken up by another great procession in honour of the new officials.

-This was really a historical pageant.
+This was really an historical pageant.
 Some of the members were on foot, while others were on horseback.
 All the participators were dressed in ornate silk costumes illustrating different important epochs in the country's past.
-Many were mere youngsters who were masks representing various historical personages.
+Many were mere youngsters who wore masks representing various historical personages.

-As usual the procession passed round and round the city several times, so that from my window I got an excellent view of the whole affair, but the most important event of the day, so far as I was concerned, was the second visit I was able to pay Tsarong Shape that afternoon.
-Officially of course he was not yet aware of my arrival, so that the whole affair had to be carried on very secretly.
-I found that he had now quite recovered from his recent indisposition and was in excellent spirits, though he warned me that I should have to look out for squalls in the near future, as some members of the Kashak were greatly angered at my arrival and had insisted upon an official though secret inquiry into the matter.
+As usual, the procession passed round and round the city several times, so that from my window I got an excellent view of the whole affair; but the most important event of the day, so far as I was concerned, was the second visit I was able to pay Tsarong Shapé this afternoon.
+Officially, of course, he was not yet aware of my arrival, so the whole affair had to be carried on very secretly.
+I found that he had now quite recovered from his recent indisposition and was in excellent spirits, though he warned me that I should have to look out for squalls in the near future, as some members of the Kashak were greatly angered at my arrival and had insisted upon an official, though secret, inquiry into the matter.
 In this connection he suggested one or two things I should stress when the inquiry came.